Provinite/toyhouse-downloader/README.md

   this means that data provided is only transmitted to toyhouse (like your login information).

+## FAQ

+- Q: How do I pause and resume this process?
+  - A: Simply kill the program.
+Each time you run the tool, it will evaluate which steps have already been completed, and skip any unnecessary re-downloading.
+It should only take a couple of seconds to restart a run from where it was (roughly).
+Certain steps must complete fully to be saved, while others have incremental progress tracking.
+- Q: How do I make the tool redownload everything?
+  - A: Delete or rename the `characters` folder, and the `cookies.json` file
+- Q: It just closed, how do I know if it finished or crashed?
+  - A: Check out the `output.log` file to get full details of every single thing done

 ### Explanation of files

 - `config.jsonc`